 3. Do you have clearly defined boundaries?

 Some freelancers are willing to answer texts, emails, or phone calls from clients at anytime.
 Good for them!
 I’d rather eat dirt.
+You can be productive at home without sacrificing your sanity.

 I refuse to work with clients who expect immediate responses, because that’s a huge violation of my boundaries.
 My life doesn’t revolve around the hustle.
 Work is just a small part of my life.